vers run-commit

 Therun-commit command:

-- Creates cluster: Makes API call to create cluster from the specified commit ID
+- Creates environment: Makes API call to create environment from the specified commit

 - Updates HEAD: Sets your local HEAD to point to the new root VM

-- Confirms success: Shows cluster ID and root VM information
+- Confirms success: Shows environment and root VM information

 What gets created

-- New cluster: Created from the commit’s state
+- New environment: Created from the commit’s state

-- Root VM: The primary VM in the cluster, restored from commit
+- Root VM: The primary VM, restored from commit

 - Local HEAD: Updated to point to the new root VM